 epunkt: Mr. Schuetz, the IT landscape is becoming increasingly complex and one could say that a limited ecosystem has developed into a small cosmos.
 What is your reaction to this constant evolution?

 Harald Schuetz: Your observations and the analogy are certainly appropriate.
 The IT landscape has always been subject to constant change.
 However particularly in the last few years this sector has seen a rapid acceleration.
 Moreover, technology has increasingly also entered new sectors - the "internet of things" is an example.
 As a consequence of this, knowledge that was seen as new a few years ago is often already out of date today (knowledge is increasingly short-lived).

 In order to be able to keep up with all these changes and innovations, we rely on a good combination of experience and up-to-the-minute knowledge.
 To this end we are constantly looking for young people who have grown up with the new technologies and are highly qualified.
 That means finding appropriately well qualified people in appropriate numbers is increasingly becoming a critical success factor for our company.

 Generation Y is the first generation to have grown up surrounded by modern technology such as mobile communications and the internet.
 For many, flat hierarchies and break-out spaces are important criteria for the selection of workplace.
-Development potential as well as "work-life balance" are not just key words for them, but a central concern.
+Development potential as well as "work-life balance" are not just buzzwords for them, but of central concern.
 We are trying to repond to these changed requirements by adapting working methods and procedures.

-Instead of highly interconnected structures, we use small teams who are responsible for their own remit and can fulfil it independently.
-An attractive working time model which provides the flexibility necessary to be able to put more work in when required, or take a little break sometimes almost is an essential part of that.
+Instead of highly interconnected structures, we use small teams who are responsible for their own output and can do it independently.
+An attractive working time model which provides the flexibility necessary to be able to do work in when required, or take a little break sometimes almost is an essential part of that.
 The aspect of continued professional development is incorporated through regular employee meetings in which prospects are discussed together.